AdobeDocs/advertising.en/help/dsp/planner/planner-about.md

 ## The Planner View

-In the [!UICONTROL Planner] view, you can view your existing campaign strategy plans and create new ones.
+In the [!UICONTROL Planner] view, you can view your existing reach plans and create new ones.

 You can also edit, duplicate, export, archive, or regenerate the forecast for any plan.